Pennsylvania Mother of 2 Makes Full Recovery After Almost Dying from Toxic Shock Syndrome

 “That was probably the worst day of my life,” she said.

-After four days in the ICU — where she went on to lose her vision after being pumped with so much fluid — doctors told Hollis she “was out of the clear as far as possibly dying,” but couldn’t say whether she would make full recovery.
+After four days in the ICU — where she went on to lose her vision after being pumped with so much fluid — doctors told Follis she “was out of the clear as far as possibly dying,” but couldn’t say whether she would make full recovery.

 In an effort “to not overwhelm my parents and husband,” Follis’ best girlfriends created a Facebook page for her called “Inspiration for Aimee,” which allowed Follis to receive “countless messages and pictures of support” throughout her stay in the hospital, even though she wasn’t allowed to have that many visitors.